Immigration bill clears early test vote; Obama calls for action

 Boehner, the top Republican in Congress, told ABC television in an interview that aired on Tuesday: "I've got real concerns about the Senate bill, especially in the area of border security and internal enforcement of the system.
 I'm concerned that it doesn't go far enough."

-Boehner added that reforming the nation's immigration system was his top legislative priority this year.
+Boehner added that reforming the immigration system was his top legislative priority this year.

 "I think by the end of the year we could have a bill," he told ABC.
 Asked if that bill would be one to also pass the Democratic-led Senate and be signed into law by Obama, Boehner said: "No question."

 - Police seek motive in fatal Washington state school shooting